Role of the Research Committee

 Gary Roggin, M.D.

 Dr. Roggin has been a member Suburban’s Regional Research Board since 1998 and is currently serving as the co-chair.
 He is also a member of the Suburban Hospital Foundation Board and the chair of the hospital’s Pharmacy and Therapeutics/Medication Errors Reduction Committee.
 Dr. Roggin is a practicing gastroenterologist in the Bethesda, Md. community.
-He received his medical degree from the University of Michigan and completed his fellowship at the Johns Hopkins Hospital and he is a fellow of the American Board of Internal Medicine and Gastroenterology and the American Gastroenterological Association.
+He received his medical degree from the University of Michigan, completed his fellowship at the Johns Hopkins Hospital and he is a fellow of the American Board of Internal Medicine and Gastroenterology and the American Gastroenterological Association.
 Dr. Roggin is a past president and a current board member of the Montgomery County Medical Society and the Crohn's and Colitis Foundation of Greater Washington, D.C.

 Reverend Barbara McKenzie